 If you missed our video webinar, “7 Signs That You’re the Ideal Candidate for Becoming a Legal Nurse Consultant” you can view it now.
 We interview two Certified Legal Nurse Consultants and discuss what it takes to be the ideal candidate for attorneys.

 If you missed our Video Webinar, “7 Ways to Maximize a Legal Nurse Consultant Program to Become a Legal Nurse” you can view it now.
 Two Certified Legal Nurse Consultants, Suzanne Arragg and Dorene Goldstein discuss how to get the most out of the CLNC® Certification Program.

-If you missed my Video Webinar, 10 Common Misconceptions About Legal Nurse Consulting you can view it now!
+If you missed our Video Webinar, 10 Common Misconceptions About Legal Nurse Consulting you can view it now!